-@digitalWestie - almost 4 years ago
+@digitalWestie - about 4 years ago

 One way to ensure infrastructure is working in public interest is to see ownership (& control) decentralised.
 The RMT's proposal for railways is 1/3 state, 1/3 worker, 1/3 passenger (i.e. consumer co-op) ownership.

 Could this (or something similar) be incorporated into the Community Interest model outlined here http://openpolitics.org.uk/manifesto/infrastructure.html ?